The MSc Physician Associate is 27 months, full-time, starting in January 2019.

 If an applicant is offered a place, he/she must have completed this degree prior to enrolment.
 Candidates are required to complete their degree within the prescribed period allowed by their University.
 Only an applicant’s first degree is considered.
 For further information, please refer to Admission policy for MSc Physician Associate program.

 If the entry requirements have been met you may be considered for interview.
-Interviews will be held on the mornings of 30th and 31st October 2017 at the West Smithfield campus.
+Interviews will be held on the mornings of 30th and 31st October 2018.

 Learning and teaching